 The best way to get rid of these pests is with rubbing alcohol.
 Simply dip a Q-tip in the rubbing alcohol and swipe the leaves clean.

 If the problem is worse than a few mounds, you can spray the leaves and topsoil with water and alcohol.
-So this until your plant is free from bugs.

 To learn about mealybugs and how to eliminate them, read my how to get rid of mealybugs post.

 CHECK OUT THESE OTHER HELPFUL GROWING GUIDES

 How to Fertilize Succulents